 - A referee may give verbal warnings to players whose actions are nearly a foul.
 Warnings give players feedback to modify their action to avoid fouls and misconduct.
-Verbal warnings are particularly helpful to new players. - Fouls and misconduct numbered 1-11 above will result in an Indirect Free Kick awarded to the opposing team of a player guilty of an offense. - After a running foul, the player needs to step off the field nearest any goal line or side line until play has stopped, resulting in the player's team being shorthanded.
+Verbal warnings are particularly helpful to new players. - Fouls and misconduct will result in an indirect free kick awarded to the opposing team of a player guilty of an offense. - If a player commits multiple running, physical contact, tackling, or blasting of the ball; the following consequences apply: First offense Indirect Free Kick (IDFK) to opposing team IDFK + the player needs to step off the field nearest any goal line or side line until play has stopped, 2nd offense resulting in the player's team being shorthanded.
 The player may not reenter the field until a player from the opposing team causes stoppage of play with a foul or by kicking it out of play.
-Exception: if a goal is scored by either team while a running player is being held off the field, he/she/they may reenter for the kickoff. - If a player commits multiple running, physical contact, tackling, or blasting of the ball; the following consequences apply:

-First offense Indirect Free Kick to opposing team 2nd offense Indirect Free Kick to opposing team foul or misconduct will result in a red card and ejection from the field.

-3rd offense Yellow Card-Indirect Free Kick to opposing team and a player warning that another opposing team is awarded a penalty kick if the foul occurred in the goal box when playing with or without a goalkeeper
+Exception: if a goal is scored by either team while the player is being held off the field, the player may reenter for the kickoff.
+3rd offense Yellow Card-IDFK + player step off field.
+Referee should warn player that another foul or misconduct will result in a red card and ejection from the field.
+4th offense Red Card--Player is ejected from the game and may not return to the field.
+The opposing team is awarded a penalty kick if the foul occurred in the goal box when playing with or without a goalkeeper.
+The referee will report all yellow and red cards to the site manager and to the Chair of the BWSC Judiciary Committee.
+The Judiciary Committee will review red cards and accumulated yellow cards to determine any further disciplinary action.